Preserving Your Excess: Home Canning 101

 Home Canning (and by that we really mean home ‘bottling) is the easiest, most reliable and economical way to preserve food at home.
 It can be done in your own kitchen, doesn’t require a whole lot of pricey equipment, and has a reasonably long shelf life – up to two years.
 Yes, I know you know someone who’s had their home canned food for eight years (we all do), and that supposedly “it’s still good”.
 To that I repeat: “the shelf life is UP to two years“.
 My suggestion is strongly not to push it too much past then.

-After the recommended shelf life of two years, you can expect that the food will lose more of its nutritional value, which is why I highly advocate not trying to keep it past that suggested time.
+After the recommended shelf life of two years, we can expect that the food will lose more of its nutritional value, which is why I highly advocate not trying to keep it past that suggested time.
 Having said that, if something gets away from you and you’re into the third year, don’t sweat it – just use the food.

 As with any type of food storage, the bottom line is to STORE WHAT YOU EAT, and EAT WHAT YOU STORE.
 If you do that, you’re gonna be okay, if you do not – you will end up wasting a lotta money.
 Canning isn’t magic.
 It cannot make something perishable last indefinitely.